 PhD, Computer Science, University of Colorado at Colorado Springs, 2005

 Yu Cai is an associate professor and program chair of the Computer Network and System Administration degree program in the School of Technology at Michigan Tech.
-His areas of interest include computer networking and engineering education.
+His areas of interest include cybersecurity, computer network, and computing education.
 Cai has extensive industry experience as a software analyst and network engineer, with his past clients including IBM and Ford.
 His credentials include the following:. . .

 John Daavettila, PE

 Mike Drewyor is a Professor of Practice in the School of Technology, and the Roland A. Mariucci Professor of Practice in Civil and Environmental Engineering at Michigan Tech.

 Drewyor’s 37 years of private practice experience in industry, consulting engineering and surveying help to provide a real world approach in the classroom to building design . . .

 BS, Surveying, Michigan Technological University, 1990

 Joe Foster is a Professor of Practice in the School of Technology at Michigan Tech, focusing on teaching courses in the elements of land surveying.
 His extensive background in the profession includes serving as Principal for successful land surveying companies in both Minnesota and Michigan, where he has directed and overseen a wide range of projects, including Boundary, County Remonumentation, & Cadastral . . .

 PhD, Computational Science and Engineering, Michigan Technological University

 Dr. Hembroff is an associate professor in School of Technology and director of the Medical Informatics graduate program at Michigan Tech.
 His areas of expertise are network engineering, medical/health informatics, biometric development, intelligent medical devices, data analytics, and cybersecurity.